 … Make handmade origami stars.

-They’re easy to make (YouTube has easy-to-follow videos), are a creative outlet, simple to do, and remind me of the Star the Magi decided to follow.
-Over the years, as I have worked on and strung the paper stars in various places – across windows, across mirrors, suspended from leaves of large indoor plants – I invite them to be a metaphor that I be guided in making wise decisions.
+They’re easy to make (YouTube has easy-to-follow videos), are a creative outlet, and simple to do.
+Over the years, as I have worked on and strung the paper stars in various places – across windows, across mirrors, suspended from leaves of large indoor plants.
+I invite them to be a metaphor that I be guided in making wise decisions.

 … Light some white candles and bring light into the darkness of the winter evenings.
-A gentle, contemplative act and invites a gentle peace in my home and within my soul.
+I find this to be a gentle, simple and contemplative act that invites a gentle peace in my home and within my soul.

-..
-Think of ways you could be the light in the world around you and bring the light of patience, generosity, forgiveness, gentleness, self-control, thoughtfulness, goodness, compassion, kindness to others and your self so that work of Christmas doesn’t stop with Christmas.
+Think of ways you can be the light in the world around you by bringing the light of patience, generosity, forgiveness, gentleness, self-control, thoughtfulness, goodness, compassion, kindness to others and yourself, so that work of Christmas doesn’t stop with Christmas.

 As educator, theologian and civil rights leader Howard Thurman wrote: “When the song of the angels is stilled, when the star in the sky is gone, when the kings and princes are home, when the shepherds are back with their flocks, the work of Christmas begins: to find the lost, to heal the broken, to feed the hungry, to release the prisoner, to rebuild the nations, to bring peace among the people, to make music in the heart.”